Cristi-Fogel/Playwright-1st/README.md

   - with before: create the setup part
   - with after: close and cleanup environment, cookies
   - can use BeforeStep/AfterStep to take a screenshot (if step fails);

+- running an explicit cucumber features-test set: npx cucumber-js features/ErrorValidations.feature --exit
+    - can use this to create syntax after it WILL fail 1st time